Ozi-cheri/storyhubs/README.md

 7. Search for the repo you want to connect and click Connect.
 8. Select  manual deploy section and wait for few minutes for your app to go through the process of deployment.
 9. Your app is deployed.
 You can find it in *** Open app ***.

+## Credits

+Code Institute walkthrough video was used to create this project.

+## Acknowledgements